replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/connecting-remotely.md

 kubectl --kubeconfig=$USER.conf <command>
 ```

-> Note this assume the usernames on the local and remote machines are the same.
+> Note this assumes the usernames on the local and remote machines are the same.
 If not, replace $USER with the username on the **remote** machine.

 You can add this config with your regular configuration with: